stackbuilders/openssh-github-keys/README.md

 # openssh-github-keys

-You already have developers organized in GitHub teams, and GitHub knows the public keys of everyone on your team.
-Why not use GitHub to control access to your servers via SSH?
+Your developers are organized in GitHub teams, and GitHub has everyone's public key.
+Why are you still manually editing the `authorized_keys` file on your servers?

 ## Operating Details